input-output-hk/adrestia/Development-Process.md

     - To do a retrospective on past U/S and estimations.
     - To assign new U/S to team members
     - To discuss important matters or change in the process
-- Every 3 sprints, the Wednesday meeting becomes a monthly retrospective where the team can discuss what went well, what didn't and take actions to improve things (see also https://www.retrospected.com/)
+- Every 3 weeks, the Wednesday meeting becomes a monthly retrospective where the team can discuss what went well, what didn't and take actions to improve things (see also https://www.retrospected.com/)
 - Discussions happen on Slack in clear threads, decisions are documented on GitHub as comments on issues
 - Our GitHub wiki can be extended at any time with insights and details about the software
 - Reports and metrics about the project are available to anyone